Hi, I'm Mikey!

 - performant in using decentralized platforms (Scuttlebutt, Dat, IPFS, Bitcoin) and web technologies (React, Angular, HTML & CSS) to quickly create accessible, responsive, and magical user-centric apps

-- skilled in using Linux systems for every occasion, from personal use to adminstration, from scaling infrastructure (Docker Swarm or Kubernetes or Salt Stack) to managing a system (Debian, Bash, Systemd)
+- skilled in using Linux systems for every occasion, from personal use to adminstration, from scaling infrastructure (Docker Swarm or Kubernetes or Salt Stack) to managing a local system (Debian, Bash, Systemd)

 I'm writing to recommend Mikey as a human for you to work with.
 Mikey is hands down my top pick of people I would hire to work with if I could (I'm really critical, and this is not hyperbole)